gechandesu/imgs/README.md

 # imgs fork

-Note : the original author is MIA so i'm maintaining this fork.
-For now i'm not renaming it or removing its credits.
+Note : the original author is MIA so we are maintaining this fork.

 imgs is a minimalictic image sharing web app written with Bottle framework.